 - An employee can try out the new job for four weeks – or longer, by agreement.
 If it proves unsuitable, he or she may leave and still get full statutory redundancy pay.

-8.2 The employee has the right to reasonable time off during the notice period for job-hunting or to arrange training (on full pay).
+8.2 The right to reasonable time off during the notice period for job-hunting or to arrange training (on full pay).

-- This is usually taken to mean two days in total.
+- This usually means two days in total.

 9 Keeping up morale